selectize/selectize.js/README.md

 # selectize.js
 [![Build Status](https://travis-ci.org/brianreavis/selectize.js.png?branch=master)](https://travis-ci.org/brianreavis/selectize.js)

 Selectize is an extensible jQuery-based custom &lt;select&gt; UI control.
 It's useful for tagging, contact lists, country selectors, and so on.
 It clocks in at around ~8kb (gzipped).
-The goal is to provide a solid & usable user-experience with a clean and powerful API.
+The goal is to provide a solid & usable experience with a clean and powerful API.

 - [Demos](http://brianreavis.github.io/selectize.js/)
 - [Examples](examples/)